Ticket resale: Selling tickets at auction

 Ticketmaster sells tickets in online auctions, which may bring the sale price of tickets closer to market prices.
-The New York Times reported that this could help the agency determine demand for a given event and more effectively compete with ticket re-sellers.
+The New York Times reported that could help the agency determine demand for a given event and more effectively compete with ticket resellers.

-Online auction sites like eBay only enforce state ticketing laws if either the buyer and/or seller resides in the state where the event is taking place.
+Online auction sites like eBay enforce state ticketing laws only if either the buyer and/or the seller resides in the state in which the event takes place.
 Otherwise, there is no resale limit for tickets.

 Personalized tickets and other responses

-Glastonbury Festival, which sold out 137,500 tickets within less than two hours in 2007, introduced a system in the same year whereby tickets included photographic ID of the original buyer, to enforce non-exchangeability.
+Glastonbury Festival, which sold out 137,500 tickets within less than two hours in 2007, introduced a system in the same year whereby tickets included photographic ID of the original buyer to enforce non-exchangeability.

 For taping of Comedy Central's The Daily Show and The Colbert Report, tickets were free.
-However, identification of ticket holders is checked when entering and while standing in line, and most notably when progressing from the entrance queue into the studio space.
-These measures serve effectively as a means of preventing those reserving these sought-after tickets from selling them for a cash value upon reservation.
+However, identification of ticket holders is checked when entering and while standing in line and most notably when progressing from the entrance queue into the studio space.
+Those measures serve effectively as a means of preventing those reserving the sought-after tickets from selling them for a cash value upon reservation.

 Some ticket sellers allow buyers to provide personal information in exchange for being allowed to buy tickets earlier.

 Other uses

 Though scalping is most commonly associated with ticket sales, the process of buying desirable commodities and selling them off for a higher rate has proven lucrative with other items, particularly electronic devices such as mobile phones, video game consoles, and computer hardware.
 In some cases, internet resellers have developed automated bots to purchase bulk quantities of newly-released items on e-commerce websites as soon as they become available.
-Customers have argued that this generates an unfair advantage for the scalpers, adding to an already controversial practice, and many sites have begun implementing anti-bot measures to combat such tactics.
+Customers have argued that generates an unfair advantage for the scalpers and adds to an already-controversial practice, and many sites have begun implementing anti-bot measures to combat such tactics.